daipom/fluent-plugin-calyptia-monitoring/README.md

 This plugin works well with [cmetrics Fluentd extension for metrics plugin](https://github.com/calyptia/fluent-plugin-metrics-cmetrics).

-And enabling RPC and configDump endpoint is requireed if sending Fluentd configuration:
+And enabling RPC and configDump endpoint is required if sending Fluentd configuration:

 ```aconf
 <system>